 Surprisingly, your new life can be more satisfying than your old one.

-Challenge helps us stare down the meaning of life to see its value.
+The challenge helps us stare down the meaning of life to see its value.

-Change took me to places I didn’t think I wanted to go—and I love the place I am in.
+The change took me to places I didn’t think I wanted to go—and I love the place I am in.